Terraform ECS Fargate Example

 }

-Every time we add a new Terraform module
+Every time we add a new module

-again.
 So if we run terraform init

-and thenterraform apply
+and then terraform apply

-and one container image inside with a tag like 2023–03–08T08–43–21
+Within that repository, you should also see one container image with an image tag like 2023–03–08T08–43–21

 .